pulumi/docs/quickstart/aws-extract-thumbnail.md

 title: "Serverless and Containers on AWS"
 ---

-In this tutorial, we'll use JavaScript combine serverless, containers and cloud infrastructure together in a single application.
+In this tutorial, we'll use JavaScript to combine serverless, containers and cloud infrastructure together in a single application.
 We use serverless functions as event triggers and containers for longer-running tasks.

 We'll build an application that extracts a thumbnail from a video using AWS Lambda and [Fargate](https://aws.amazon.com/fargate/).
 Below is the architecture of the Pulumi application.
 The [code for this tutorial](https://github.com/pulumi/examples/tree/master/cloud-js-thumbnailer) is available on GitHub.